Why Life Insurance Is Important

 A life insurance payout ensures your partner and child can keep the same living standard while they recover both financially and emotionally.
 Your life insurance payout can also contribute to your child’s education, even when you’re not around to provide for them.

-It’s not just parents who benefit from life insurance – children do, too.
+It’s not just parents who benefit from life insurance – in some cases, parents may choose to insure a child to cover funeral costs or secure future insurability.
 Losing a child is an emotionally devastating event that might lead to parents taking time off work.
-Insuring a child means you don’t have to deal with financial distress on top of the emotional one you’re likely experiencing.
+Ensuring a child means you don’t have to deal with financial distress on top of the emotional distress you’re likely experiencing.

 Moreover, taking out a whole-life policy on a child increases the chance of getting lower rates.
 Children are likely to get lower rates because they’re younger and less likely to have serious medical conditions.